Skip to main content

 • Universal Blue Bluefin or uBlue Bluefin - "Bluefin is built with Universal Blue" or "Bluefin is a Universal Blue image" is recommended instead.

-• “Immutable Distribution” - Bluefin is an operating system, it is neither immutable nor a distribution, it is a custom image based on Fedora.
+• "Immutable Distribution" - Bluefin is an operating system, it is neither immutable nor a distribution, it is a custom image that is a collection of distributions: Flathub, Homebrew, and Fedora

 Universal Blue Terminology